-In August 2014, Flemish Investment Burundi S.A. was informed that three Burundian ex-employees have filed claims against Flemish Burundi S.A. pertaining to severance payments totaling approximately US\$10,500 and damages of approximately US\$188,000.
-In 2015, the Court of Appeal of Bujumbura found in favour of the former employees for an aggregate amount of approximately \$117,000 plus 6% interest.
-The Company no longer operates or owns assets in Burundi and according to Burundian law, the subsidiary's liability is being limited to:
+In August 2014, Flemish Investments Burundi S.A. was informed that three Burundian ex-employees have filed claims against Flemish Investments Burundi S.A. pertaining to severance payments totaling approximately US\$10,500 and damages of approximately US\$188,000.
+In 2015, the Court of Appeal of Bujumbura found in favour of the former employees for an aggregate amount of approximately US\$117,000 plus 6% interest.
+The Company no longer operates or owns assets in Burundi and according to Burundian law, the subsidiary's liability is limited to:

-- the value of the assets of the subsidiary in Burundi (\$nil at December 31, 2016) or; - the share capital originally invested of US\$10,000.
+- the value of the assets of the subsidiary in Burundi (\$nil at September 30, 2017 and December 31, 2016) or; - the share capital originally invested of US\$10,000.